The evening walk

 What I realized, is that I have most of my ideas for blog posts, sound clips or videos through the combination of two things:

 After this discovery, I started deliberately working to do these two things even more.
-Firstly, I offer help for founders and generally have 30 minute office hours sessions with 6-8 people a week.
+Firstly, I offer Help with your startup and generally have 30 minute office hours sessions with 6-8 people a week.
 Secondly, I scheduled time for the reflection to happen and the inspiration to hit me: by having a daily evening walk.
 Most people leave this to chance, their “inspiration” time being when they are in the shower.
 I try to be much more deliberate about it.

 The walk helps me wind down for the day and sleep better when I return, and it also is a time when I find I have inspiration for blog posts and voice clips, as well as many product, vision and culture ideas for Buffer.